-Neil is an experienced lawyer with expertise in immigration, commercial, and government/administrative law matters.
+Neil is an experienced lawyer with expertise in immigration and government/administrative law matters.
 Prior to joining Keypoint, Neil was a Consultant at Kemp Strang Lawyers (now Thomson Geer).

 Before returning to private practice, Neil held senior legal roles with the Department of Home Affairs managing the Government’s immigration litigation case load, including its High Court test caseload, and heading its internal immigration advisings area dealing with difficult cases.
 Earlier in his career, Neil was with Clayton Utz and prior to that, an Associate to the Hon Justice WMC Gummow of the High Court of Australia.